mautrix/docs/bridges/general/double-puppeting.md

    ```

 If you set up double puppeting for multiple bridges, you can safely reuse the
-same registration by just setting the same token in the config of each bridge.
+same registration by just setting the same token in the config of each bridge
+(i.e. no need to create a new double puppeting registration for each bridge).

 This method works for other homeservers too, you just have to create a new
 registration file for each server, add the token to `login_shared_secret_map`,